Bluehand1984/SCTP_DSAI_technical-test/README.md

 # SCTP_DSAI_technical-test
-solution for 7 questions for SCTP_DSAI pre-assessment
+solution for 7 questions for SCTP_DSAI pre-assessment by MIN THU